-A single-phase automatic circuit breaker and a mains filter must be installed in the mains power supply line (see Cable type and configuration [X9] on page 203).
+A 24 V supply and a single-phase mains power supply are required to operate a BL 4100-C .
+A single-phase automatic circuit breaker must be installed in the mains power supply line (see section Cable type and configuration [X9] on page 203).
 In addition, you can protect the servo drive with an AC/DC-sensitive residual-current device (RCD) with 300 mA minimum.
 Direct DC coupling of the DC buses of several devices with equal DC bus voltage is possible by way of the terminals ZK+ and ZK- (see section 7.12 DC bus coupling on page 172).
 The servo drive has an internal brake chopper and an internal braking resistor.
-For greater braking power, an external braking module or capacitor storage can be connected in parallel to the DC link.
-In such cases, please contact the Technical Support.
+For higher braking power, an external braking resistor can be connected to connector [X9] in parallel to the internal braking resistor.

-The servo drive must be connected to earth (ground) with its PE connector (Be sure to see section 11.1.3 BL 4100-M/BL 4100-D: Proper wiring on page 199).
+The servo drive must be connected to earth (ground) with its PE connectors (section 11.1.3 Proper wiring on page 199).